openebs/mayastor-docs/reference/HA.md

 **Note:**We strongly recommend keeping this feature enabled.
 {% endhint %}

-The HA feature is enabled by default; to disable it, edit the `charts.yaml` file and set  `agents.ha.enabled` as false.
+The HA feature is enabled by default; to disable it, pass the parameter `--set=agents.ha.enabled=false` with the helm install command.